 Skipping periods and having an unpredictable menstrual cycle are hallmarks of PCOS.
-Dr. Maryam Siddiqui, MD, assistant professor of obstetrics-gynecology at the University of Chicago Medicine says:
+Dr. Maryam Siddiqui, MD, assistant professor of obstetrics-gynaecology at the University of Chicago Medicine says:

 “Our menstrual cycle is like a vital sign.
 It tells us if our metabolism is in a good state; if you’re too thin, overweight, or stressed, that can throw your cycles off.
 Having irregular periods or more likely, skipping multiple periods could be a sign of hormonal imbalance like PCOS.”

-Menstrual irregularities should be the first red flag and prompt you to visit a gynecologist.
+Menstrual irregularities should be the first red flag and prompt you to visit a gynaecologist.

 2. Abnormal Hair Growth